mathiasbosman/mathiasbosman.me/README.md

 3. create a new release [via GitHub][link_github_new_release].
 This will trigger [the GitHub workflow](.github/workflows/publish.yml) that builds the project and publishes it to the **staging** area of Heroku.
 A copy of the build will also be deployed to GitHub pages.
-4. Deploy the production app on Heroku
+4. Deploy the production app manually on Heroku from the master branch

 ## Credits